Data & Methods Lab

 Social media as a tool to study online diasporas, migration and integration patterns has become integral to understanding how migrant communities share information and communicate with each other and family in the home country.
 CERC Migration uses Netlytic, Communalytic and Academic Track Twitter API to collect and analyze social media data from a host of platforms such as Twitter, LinkedIn, Facebook and Reddit.
 Our data is uncovering new insights into how newcomers navigate the Canadian immigration system and labour market and integrate into society generally.

-Digital storytelling provides a window into real-life experiences and reflections of the subjects under examination, and create new opportunities for research and communicating research results.
+Digital storytelling provides a window into real-life experiences and reflections of the subjects under examination, and creates new opportunities for research and communicating research results.

-CERC Migration partners with film and documentary makers to produce digital storytelling works that uncover insights that will lead to a better understanding of the migrant experience and where policy could improve outcomes.
+CERC Migration partners with film and documentary makers and other artistic creators to produce digital storytelling works that uncover insights that will lead to a better understanding of the migrant experience and where policy could improve outcomes.

 Digital technologies are both a tool to aid migrants in their integration experience and an opportunity for researchers to sharpen their understanding of the migrant’s on-the-ground experience.
 CERC Migration researchers are involved in the development of new, and the review of existing, digital Apps, including role-playing games and interactive dashboards to represent data.